sepen/cpk/README.md

 CRUX Package Keeper is a toolset designed to efficiently manage packages and their sources in CRUX environments.

+## Features

+- Centralized and standardized package + source management.
+- Safe reuse of pre-built packages across different machines.
+- Clear metadata about the source and build process of each package.
+- Native multi-architecture support with explicit architecture identifiers.

 ## Motivation

 In CRUX, binary packages (`.pkg.tar.gz`, `.pkg.tar.bz2`, `.pkg.tar.xz`) are intentionally minimal.
 While this design keeps packages lightweight, it also comes with some drawbacks: